 According to Morgan Creek Capital’s CEO, Mark Yusko, “A bankless society is inevitable due to the evolution of technology.”
 Over the past couple of decades, it’s undeniable how much the financial industry has changed.
-People have shifted from simply using paper money and ATMs to digital payments and online and digital services.
+People have shifted from simply using paper money and ATMs to chatbots for banks, digital payments and online and digital services.

 However, all these financial services have depended on banks as the main coordinator and facilitators.
 But, with the inception of the first cryptocurrency, bitcoin, in 2008, this ecosystem began shifting to a more open and distributed financial model that lets people become their own banks.
 Does this mean that we will live in a bankless society and banks will completely disappear?
 Will distributed ledger technologies replace traditional financial services?
 In this article, we will take a deep dive into what it means to be a bankless society and some of the tools that facilitate such an ecosystem.

 Blockchain: The backbone of a bankless society

 Before we consider what the ecosystem of a bankless society might look like, let’s first recap on the technology behind the bankless revolution — blockchain technology.